nandita-rajesh/amfoss-tasks/README.md

 # amfoss-tasks
 ### Introduction
 Heyy!
-I'm Nandita Rajesh.
-I am an S3 student in Amrita Vishwa Vidyapeetham pursuing B-Tech in Computer Science.
+I'm Nandita Rajesh from Trivandrum, Kerala.
+I am currently an S3 student in Amrita Vishwa Vidyapeetham pursuing B-Tech in Computer Science.
+I first learned about amFOSS during the induction program in my first year, and I’m genuinely excited about the opportunity to join.
+I’m eager to contribute and collaborate with the team.

 ### Task Status
 | Task List | Description | Status |